When meeting with your Edmonton divorce lawyer for the first time, you should consider bringing along the following documents:

 - Yours and your partner’s disclosure if child support, spousal support, adult interdependent partner support, or property division is at issue.
 Given that the documents typically disclosed and exchanged between parties, prior to negotiation or litigation, could be vast, try to at least bring in your most recent tax returns (last 3 years), your most recent notices of assessment (last 3 years), and your last 3 paystubs or evidence of employment or other income.
 If you own a business, whether you are self-employed or have shares in a corporation, you should also bring in your financial statements or evidence of how much income you receive from such business.
 This will allow your Divorce lawyer in Alberta to provide you with more accurate advice

 - Most important is your statement.
-Free Initial consultations at the Edmonton Law Office are 30 minutes long.
+Edmonton Law Office is pleased to offer a free initial consultation to briefly discuss your legal situation.
 There is a lot to talk about in that short period of time.
-It is always best for you to come prepared.
+It is always best for you to be prepared.
 Therefore, you may want to consider preparing your answers to the following:

 - If you are married, when did you get married?